oikos Young Scholars Finance Academy 2016

 Lena Hörnlein is a PhD student at the University of Zurich’s Department for Banking and Finance.
 Her PhD thesis analyses incentives for investment in a low-carbon energy supply.
 For oikos she manages the Case Writing Competition and organises the Finance Academy, among other tasks.
 Lena holds a bachelor degree in Philosophy and Economics from the University of Bayreuth, Germany, and a master degree in Environmental Economics and Climate Change from London School of Economics.
 She has worked with GIZ, the German development agency, as a climate policy expert at the Tunisian Ministry of the Environment.
 Lena has completed previous assignments for the German Environment Ministry, the German development bank KfW, the consulting firm Perspectives and the University of Zurich in a research project on the UN climate negotiations.

 Stefano Ramelli is oikos PhD fellow in finance and sustainability at the University of Zurich’s Department for Banking and Finance.
 His research interests are mainly related to responsible finance, ESG risks and corporate governance.
-He studied economics at the University of Milano-Bicocca (Italy) and obtained a Master of Science in Economics at the University of Edinburgh (UK).
-Before starting his PhD, Stefano worked as intern at the European Commission on industrial competitiveness and energy efficiency.
-He then spent five years in the field of socially responsible investments, working as ESG analyst on financial sectors.
+He studied economics and business at the University of Milano-Bicocca (Italy) and obtained a Master of Science in Economics at the University of Edinburgh (UK).
+His activities for oikos include the promotion of the oikos Research Hub and the organization of the oikos Finance Academy.
+His professional experience includes an internship at the European Commission in the field of industrial competitiveness and energy efficiency.
+Before joining oikos, he then spent more than five years in the field of socially responsible investments working as ESG analyst on financial sectors for Vigeo Eiris.

 Impressions from previous academies: